What is Vicarious Trauma?

 Vicarious trauma, also known as secondary traumatic stress, compassion fatigue, or empathic strain, is a complex psychological phenomenon that arises from indirect exposure to others’ traumatic experiences.
 It occurs when individuals repeatedly encounter or engage with trauma survivors’ stories, images, or accounts, leading to psychological and emotional distress.
 While not directly experiencing the trauma, individuals can develop symptoms and reactions similar to those who have undergone primary trauma.

 Vicarious trauma differs from primary trauma in that it involves empathetic engagement with the experiences of others.
 It can occur in various contexts, including professions where individuals regularly interact with trauma survivors, such as healthcare providers, therapists, social workers, emergency responders, and journalists.
-However, VT can affect anyone regularly exposed to traumatic content or who has close relationships with trauma survivors.
+However, VT can affect anyone exposed periodically to traumatic content or who has close relationships with trauma survivors.

 By recognizing the existence of vicarious trauma, understanding its causes, identifying its symptoms, and implementing effective coping strategies, individuals can navigate the challenges and risks associated with secondary traumatic stress, promoting their well-being and sustaining their capacity to provide compassionate support to those in need.